allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 - Introduction to ML/AI (Sara Ranjbar or Marrtin)

-- Legal and ethics around ML/AI by Emma Jardas
+- BioEthics of ML/AI by Emma Jardas

 ## Wednesday 8th

-* 12:00-12:50 - Live presenter
+* 12:00-12:50 - Examples in data science breakout Q & A

-* 1:00-4:00 – Hands on R (Dr. Allissa Dillman, TA: Dr. Wynn Meyer)

-**Videos and Exercises**

-- Data Sources:Exploring publicly available data by [Dr. Lisa Federer](https://www.nlm.nih.gov/od/osi/osi_staff.html#federer)

-- Other work problems in R

-## Thursday 9th

-* 12:00-12:50 – Stats, ML/AI, ethics panel

 * 1:00-4:00 – Hands on R (Dr. Allissa Dillman, TA: Dr. Wynn Meyer)

 **Videos to watch before Friday's SEPA and Citizen Science breakout Q & A**